rehabstudio/animixer/README.md

 ## Generate Gif commands

-In the generateGif folder we can run the following commands:
+In the generateGif folder you can run the following commands:

 Setup - Install python3 and dependencies: